MediArXiv/resources/FAQs.md

 In most cases, the answer is ‘no’.
 Use of preprints has been ongoing in other disciplines for, in some cases, a few decades.
 As a result, many publishers have preprint-friendly policies already in place for their journals.
 Be sure to check your journal’s policy on the [Sherpa/Romeo](http://www.sherpa.ac.uk/romeo/index.php) database.

+MediArXiv is preparing a data sheet with journals in the field of media and communication studies and their policies on preprints.
+The data sheet is work in progress and can be found [here](https://docs.google.com/spreadsheets/d/1X2MeoykMZuQUQ9c1Rvksjz08owRZFoNzF-pBiZKDPJA/htmlview#gid=0).

 Some prominent media studies publishers still discourage preprints.
 One of MediArXiv’s core aims is to help the fields’ scholars change publisher policies, especially those operated by scholarly associations.

 ## What license should I choose?